daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R1D45: Oct 20 2017

+**Today's Progress**: I wrote four articles for the FCC Guide - four pull requests for Hacktoberfest.
+Super exciting way to get involved, and now I've seen all the content that's available in the guide I"m looking forward to reading all the rest of it.

+**Thoughts:** Had a burst of motivation over that - great initiative.

 ## R1D42-44: Oct 17 2017